Horki/posix-intro/README.md

     a) create two threads that iterate a number, with help of binary semaphores sync threads, so one thread increments *ONLY* odd number, other even

     b) simulate warehouse work, trucks(producers) are storing items into warehouse, while workers(consumers) are taking items from warehouse, using [Producer-Consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) pattern with semaphores and circular buffer(ring)

+6. Modify Task 4, by using binary semaphore instead of mutex